Safety coatings are a smart bet

 There are situations where non-slip coatings are mandated in general industry, shipyards, construction and marine settings, but the responsibility largely falls on safety-minded individuals to utilize safety coatings to their full potential.
 Forward-thinking safety professionals at power plants, refineries, manufacturing facilities and so on are recognizing the diversity of ways safety coatings can be put to use.
 Non-slip coatings on the tops of railcars and glow-in-the-dark coatings in the hulls of barges are examples of the expanding use of safety coatings.

 Facility managers are increasingly exploring the potential benefits of glow-in-the-dark (luminescent) coatings for industrial settings.
 Considering that some countries are testing them for their usefulness on highways, it makes sense that they be used to illuminate important pathways or obstructions in the workplace.
-These coatings can be used to illuminate pathways to exits if a power outage or other emergency forces an evacuation.
+These custom safety coatings can be used to illuminate pathways to exits if a power outage or other emergency forces an evacuation.
 By storing energy from lights during working hours, particles within the coating are able to glow for some time after the lights go out.

 In order for these luminescent coatings to stand up to the harshness of an industrial setting, it’s important that they’re not any off-the-shelf paint.
 An interior paint with a glowing pigment inside will quickly wear out under stress.
 When formulated from more durable material such as a urethane, these coatings are able to withstand greater abuse.